mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 SpeakerNotes:

-Container Orchestration Engines can be imperative or declarative
+Container Orchestration Engines can be imperative or declarative Container Orchestration Engines should be declarative "desired state" not imperative "do this".

 We'll see that Docker Swarm is mostly imperative for now, this has the advantage of being very flexible an operator can request changes precisely as needed.
 Docker compose brings a declarative element.